konturio/geocint-runner/DOCUMENTATION.md

 to database OpenStreetMap planet dump
 - [geocint-private] any repository that contains your additional functionality

-During the deployment process, you should clone all these repos to ~/.
+During the installation process, you should clone all these repos to ~/.
+During the installation of geocint pipeline in your home directory (~/) will be created next folders:
+- [public_html] - any public html that you want to share
+- [domlogs] - access and errors logs for files from public_html folder

 Then start_geocint.sh will copy files from all these repositories to ~/geocint folder.
 Geocint folder will be the working folder for geocint pipeline
+(you can set any another name for this folder with the GENERAL_FOLDER variable in confic.inc.sh file)

-In general case ~/geocint folder includes the next files and folders:
+In general case ~/geocint folder includes the next files and folders :
 - [start_geocint.sh](start_geocint.sh) - script, that runs the pipeline: checking required packages, cleaning targets and posting info messages
 - [runner_install.sh](runner_install.sh) - script, that runs installation of required packages of geocint-runner part
 - [config.inc.sh.sample](config.inc.sh.sample) - sample config file
 - [runner_make](runner_make) - map dependencies between data generation stages
+- [osm_make](runner_make) - makefile with set of targets
 - [your_make.sample](your_make.sample) - sample make file that shows how to integrate geocint-runner, geocint-openstreetmap and your own chains of targets
 - [functions/](functions) - service SQL functions, used in more than one other file